koichincom/wordsflash/README.md

 # WordsFlash

-wordsflash where you can simply turn your spreadsheet into well-tuned flashcards
+Wordsflash is where you can simply turn spreadsheets into well-tuned flashcards.
+This doesn't work yet.
+I'm still working on the backend.